How to Access Property Records in Illinois

 - Tax Rate - The document may show the local area's tax rate.

-- Amounts Due and Installments - Records usually show how much is due and the history of payments made.
+- Amounts Due and Installments - Records usually show how much is due and the payment history.

 How Often is Property Tax in Illinois Assessed?

-The Illinois Department of Revenue is in charge of property tax collection.
+The Illinois Department of Revenue oversees property tax collection.
 However, assessment is done at the county level by assessors from the government office.
 For example, Chicago, Dolton, and Golf properties will undergo an assessment by local assessors under the Cook County Assessor's Office.
 Assessors have different ways of conducting property assessments.
 However, the following is the standard process:

 - List - The next part lists the land improvements and characteristics on the property record cards.
-Assessors include the measurement and description of the improvements.
+Assessors include the measurements and descriptions of the improvements.

 - Value - Assessors then estimate the value of all real property in the jurisdiction.
 They must ensure equity and uniformity in the methods used.